 The Great Smoky Arts & Crafts Community

 The Great Smoky Art & Crafts Community is a dream for art lovers, small businesses, handmade products, or all three.
-It's a group of independent artists -- the largest in the United States -- all stationed around an eight-mile loop steeped in history that goes back to 1937.
+It's a school of arts crafts made up of a group of independent artists -- the largest in the United States -- all stationed around an eight-mile loop steeped in history that goes back to 1937.

 Maneuver between shops, studios, and galleries by way of the trolley.
 The pottery, paintings, candles, and countless other crafts are sure to leave you feeling inspired.
 The best part is that it's all free unless you decide to take something home!